An Architect Remodels His Own House

 It recently occurred to me that with the pause in blogging because of the website redesign, I hadn't actually really walked through the pictures of the house on my blog even though they're online.
 So, here's a look into the head of an architect who dove into a large remodel with the knowledge that I'd never move and this was the house that I would grow old in so I strove to get it right.

 The pictures should hopefully speak for themselves but I wanted to point out a few of my favorite features.
-The link to the portfolio page is HERE but some highlights are below.
+Here is the link to the portfolio page, but some highlights are below.

 I've always wanted a LEGO Room that I could hang out in with friends.
 This was it.
 I love that we were able to get the height of the bar aligned with the stair treads and that I could sneak in an extra work table that hides away into the knee space of the main work space.

 The Built-In Dog Crate

 Before my dogs Helo and Athena had this, we had a normal dog crate that I walked into who knows how many times.
 We wanted a place that they could go and be out of the way but still watch us.
 In this crate they can see into the kitchen, the front hall, and down into the basement.

 As hard as I tried, I just couldn't sneak in a proper walk-in closet into the master suite.
 I finally realized that if I used one wall of an existing smaller room and lined it with built-in closets I'd get the best of a walk in closet and a large dressing room.
 The trick was to make the cabinet doors as nice as possible so we don't mind looking at them.
 It is a great solution for smaller bedrooms.